 Tony Gerard - Naturalist/ Biologists/ Historian

-Tony is a professor of Biology at Shawnee Community College and grew canoeing the Cache river.
-One of his interests is the study and preservation of retiples and amphibians locally and globally.
+Tony is a professor of Biology at Shawnee Community College and grew up canoeing the Cache river.
+One of his interests is the study and preservation of reptiles and amphibians locally and globally.
 Additional, he has been involved in living history since the early 1980s, with a particular interest in the eastern frontier of the 18th and early 19th centuries.
 Gerard has given seminars on first person interpretation at various historic sites throughout the US and Canada, including Colonial Williamsburg, Fortress Louisburg, Fort Loudon, and Fort Toulouse.
 He has served as a technical advisor, casting, set dressing, and location scout for numerous History Channel productions (over 30 to date) and was a core extra in the motion picture Last of the Mohicans and the recent PBS production The War That Made America.